Brad Miller (baseball): Philadelphia Phillies (2019)

-St. Louis Cardinals
+St. Louis Cardinals (2020)

 Miller signed a one-year, $2 million contract with the St. Louis Cardinals on February 12, 2020.
 During his stints as a free agent, the Cardinals had reached out to Miller, but had never been able to make room for him on the 40-man roster.
 After Jordan Hicks underwent Tommy John surgery, the Cardinals were able to accommodate the extra player.
-On September 1, Miller hit two home runs and recorded seven RBIs, the latter a career high, in a 16–2 game against the Cincinnati Reds.
+On September 1, Miller hit two home runs and recorded seven RBI, the latter a career high, in a 16–2 game against the Cincinnati Reds.
 The Cardinals' 23 game hits were the highest in any MLB game that season.
-During the 60-game season, shortened by the COVID-19 pandemic, Miller played in 48 games for the Cardinals, hitting .232 with seven home runs and 25 RBIs in 142 at-bats.
+During the 60-game season, shortened by the COVID-19 pandemic, Miller played in 48 games for the Cardinals, hitting .232 with seven home runs and 25 RBI in 142 at-bats.

-Second stint with the Phillies
+Second stint with the Philadelphia Phillies (2021)

 Miller signed a one-year, $3.5 million contract to return to the Phillies on February 17, 2021.
-Miller hit his 100th career home run on May 25, 2021, against Shawn Morimando of the Miami Marlins.
-On July 8, while starting at first base and batting second against the Chicago Cubs, Miller hit three home runs and collected five RBIs in the Phillies' 8–0 victory.
+Miller hit his 100th career home run on May 25, against Shawn Morimando of the Miami Marlins.
+On July 8, while starting at first base and batting second against the Chicago Cubs, Miller hit three home runs and collected five RBI in the Phillies' 8–0 victory.
 It was the first three-home run game of Miller's career and the first by any member of the Phillies since Jayson Werth in 2008.
 On July 29, Miller capped off a Phillies comeback with a walk-off grand slam against the Washington Nationals, bringing the final score to 11–8.
 It was the first time that Philadelphia had mounted a victory after starting a game with a deficit of seven or more runs since 2010.
-In 140 games and 331 at bats for the Phillies, Miller batted .227 for the season, with 20 home runs and 49 RBIs.
+In 140 games and 331 at bats for the Phillies, Miller batted .227 for the season, with 20 home runs and 49 RBI.
 He became a free agent at the end of the season.

-Texas Rangers

-On March 17, 2022, Miller signed a two-year $10 million contract with the Texas Rangers.